pip-services/pip-services-docs/content/en/getting_started/your_first_microservice/_index.md

     return f"Hello, {name if name is not None else self.__defaultName} !"
 ```

-To demonstrate the dynamic configuration of a component, the recipient name will be specified by the parameter “__default_name”.
-To get the configuration, the component must implement the interface “IConfigurable” with the method “configure”.
+To demonstrate the dynamic configuration of a component, the recipient name will be specified by the parameter "__default_name".
+To get the configuration, the component must implement the interface "IConfigurable" with the method "configure".

 ```python
 def configure(config):
     self.__default_name = config.get_as_string_with_default("default_name", self.__default_name)
 ```

-Parameters will be read by the microservice from the configuration file and passed to the “configure” method of the corresponding component.
-Here’s an example of the configuration:
+Parameters will be read by the microservice from the configuration file and passed to the "configure" method of the corresponding component.
+Here's an example of the configuration:

 ```yml
 # Controller